 - Do not make your categories too broad or use names/titles that are confusing.

-- Add section where everyone can view recently viewed items.
+- Add a section where everyone can view recently viewed items.

 - Make sure your search bar is visible and easy to use.